skai111/db48x/doc/2-Quickstart.md

 The _sin⁻¹_ command we used previously returns an *angle* which was shown in degrees, the default angle mode for DB48X.
-When applied to angles, the `Cycle` command on the _EEX_ key cycles between various angle units: degrees, radians, grads and pi-radians, i.e. a number of radians shown as a multiple of π.
+When applied to angles, the `Cycle` command on the _×10ⁿ_ key cycles between various angle units: degrees, radians, grads and pi-radians, i.e. a number of radians shown as a multiple of π.

 <video src="https://github.com/c3d/db48x/assets/1695924/5d23f388-b034-45cd-9d4d-7685b7f211f0"></video>